LiveHelperChat/doc/docs/chat/transfering-chat.md

 Or assign him other departments in `read only` mode.

-To be able to see all online operators (from other groups he does not belong to) he has to have
+To be able to see all online operators (from other groups he does not belong to) there is also two options

+Either you assign him
 > 'lhuser', 'see_all'

+Or you modify user group and assign with what user groups user can work with.

 Having these two permission will result same behaviour as before.